logancarlile97/HomelabShutdown/README.md

 Program to shutdown and power on Homelab servers via ssh

 This program is intended to be used on a Raspberry Pi as it takes use of its GPIO pins

+## Initial Setup
-## Automatic Install
+### Automatic Install
-If you would like to skip the manuel steps in initial setup then copy and paste this command in the terminal:
+If you would like to skip the manual setup steps then copy and paste this command in the terminal:
 * <code>curl https://raw.githubusercontent.com/logancarlile97/HomelabShutdown/installScript/install.sh | sudo bash</code>

 It will install the program to the <code>/home/pi</code> directory.
-## Initial Setup
+It will also install dependencies and a cron job.

 ### Dependencies
 Before the program may be run you must first intall required depencies.
 To install them run these commands: